RubenWerdmuller/docker-workshop/README.md

 # Build app
 RUN npm run build

 # Tell everybody what port we will use.
-This doesn not actually expose the port!
+Note - this does not actually expose the port and is meant as indication.
+We will set the port when running the docker container.
 EXPOSE 3000

 # Specifies what command to run within the container
 CMD ["npm", "start"]
 ```

-> A note about why we're not simply copying over our node_modules: The core of this issue for Node.js is that node_modules can contain binaries compiled for your host OS, and if it’s different then the container OS, you’ll get errors trying to run your app when you’re bind-mounting it from the host for development.
+> A note about why we're not simply copying over our `node_modules`: The core of this issue for Node.js is that node_modules can contain binaries compiled for your host OS, and if it’s different then the container OS, you’ll get errors trying to run your app when you’re bind-mounting it from the host for development.

 > Another note about why we copy our package.json and package-lock.json before we copy our code into the container: Docker will cache installed node_modules as a separate layer, then, if you change your app code and execute the build command, the node_modules will not be installed again if you did not change package.json.